polaris202/addpath2alias/README.md

 # addpath2alias

 This scipt adds cd command-aliases and pathvariables to .bashrc.
-If you are somthere deep in your directory tree you can add the actual directory like a bookmark to your bashrc.
+If you are somethere deep in your directory tree you can add the actual directory like a bookmark to your bashrc.

 	addpath2alias.sh MYPOSITION